cloud-ark/caastle/docs/application.rst

 Application
 ------------

-An application is defined as Docker container.
-CloudARK assumes that Dockerfile is present in the application directory from which CloudARK commands would be run.
+An application is a Docker container in CloudARK.
+CloudARK assumes that Dockerfile is present in the application directory.

 Application is deployed on an *environment*.
-The application deployment action takes the id of the environment as input.
+The application deployment action takes the id of the environment as input (*cld app deploy {app-name} --env-id {env-id}*).
 CloudARK builds the docker container image for the application and then deploys it on the COE cluster created as part of the specified environmnet.

-Application is bound to resources in the environment through environment variables defined in the Dockerfile.
+As part of the deployment step CloudARK binds the application to resources in the environment through environment variables defined in the Dockerfile.
 For example here is a Dockerfile from greetings_ application.

 .. _greetings: https://github.com/cloud-ark/cloudark-samples/tree/master/greetings